Dooders/Dooders/docs/Recombination.md

+# Recombination

+Different recombination methods to combine the neural network weights into a offspring's internal model weights.

 ## Crossover

 Inspired by the genetic recombination process seen in nature, this technique selects a random crossover point within the layer weights of the two parent Dooders.
 We then construct the offspring's layer weights by combining the weights from parent #1 to the left of the crossover point and the weights from parent #2 to the right of the crossover point.
 This mimics the genetic shuffling observed during sexual reproduction, introducing variation into the offspring population.